 The whole of the American Midwest, including Detroit, was a bit slow to latch onto punk.
 By 1979, though, a handful of bars there, like Lili's 21 in Hamtramck, the New Miami in the seedy Cass Corri...

 Perfect Youth - 1980

-New wave's quest for the perfect pop single - taut, jumpy, emotive - bequeathed a litany of largely forgotten North American bands.
-The breakout from punk's surly stance was swift - witness the likes...
+The quest for the perfect pop single - taut, jumpy, emotive - bequeathed a litany of largely forgotten North American new wave bands in the late seventies.
+Their breakout from punk's surly stance was...